secretstartups/handbook/support/workflows/account_verification.html.md

 Because an ownership-verification ticket is a matter of record, the ticket must be simple, accurate, and tightly focused on the access issue.

 1. Do not allow the customer to bring up unrelated topics.
 1. Do not add requested CCs to the ticket.
-Remove any CCs that get added (for example, as a result of email updates to the ticket).
+Remove any CCs that get added, except:
-    1. Exception: the Owner or top-level group owner may be CCed when [Owner vouch](#authenticating-an-owner-vouch) is required.
+    1. Exception: Owners of the top-level group may be CCed as required.

 ### Sending Challenges